KiwiSkunk/apod-view.widget/README.md

 # apod-view.widget
 Übersicht APOD desktop picture

+What's new
+Uses a default image if the APOD is a video.
+Updates twice a day.

 This widget requires the GD library and Perl to be installed.
 It accesses the http://apod.nasa.gov/apod website and grabs the current picture of the day.
 This is downloaded and resized and placed in as your wallpaper.
 If it is a video it uses a default image instead.